Conditions for Becoming an Importer of Record (IOR) in Japan

 A transaction conducted between a seller and a buyer who has a base (address, residence, head office, branch office, office, place of business, or equivalent) in Japan, with the purpose of bringing goods into Japan, resulting in the actual arrival of the goods in Japan.

-Typically, when a buy/sell transaction meets this definition, the consignee becomes the importer.
-However, the receiver of the goods does not necessarily have to be the consignee = importer.
+Typically, when a sales transaction meets this definition, the consignee becomes the importer.
+However, the receiver of the goods does not necessarily have to be the consignee as the importer.

 For example, in cases where we act as an Attorney for Customs Procedures (ACP), if goods are sent to a Japanese buyer through a transaction between a foreign seller and a Japanese buyer, but the Japanese buyer does not become the importer due to contractual reasons, the foreign seller can become the importer (using ACP).
 The foreign seller then imports the goods and subsequently sells them within Japan.

-However, it is not straightforward for a foreign seller to get approval from Japan Customs as the importer in B2B transactions.
+However, it is not straightforward for a foreign seller to obtain approval from Japan Customs to act as the importer in B2B transactions.
 The ACP must use specialized knowledge and legal reasoning to explain the situation to customs authorities and obtain approval.

 Cases That Do Not Qualify as "Import Transactions"